loftytopping/PyBox/README.md

 # PyBox

-PyBox is a Python based box-model generator and simulator designed for atmospheric chemistry and aerosol simulations.
+PyBox is a Python based box-model generator and simulator designed for atmospheric chemistry and aerosol studies.
 The first phase of the PyBox project is to develop a gas phase model, using the reaction information within the [Master Chemical Mechanism (MCM)](http://mcm.leeds.ac.uk/MCM/) as the basis, coupled with an idealised sectional aerosol model.
-The model will also relate component properties, using molecular structural information, through the [UManSysProp](http://umansysprop.seaes.manchester.ac.uk) informatics suite.
+PyBox also relates component properties, using molecular structural information, through the [UManSysProp](http://umansysprop.seaes.manchester.ac.uk) informatics suite.
 Any public release will occur according to new processes added, agreement from any partner contributions and/or associated peer-review papers.

 Please check the project wiki page for more information on updates and planned releases.